What is a Teen Science Café?

 Membership is free!
 You will be warmly welcomed and strongly supported.
 You do NOT have to have already held a café before applying for membership; we will mentor you through the startup process and beyond.
 Within a few days of submitting the online form we will be in touch via email.
 Our Guide to Starting a Teen Science Café can be found in the Resources section of this website.

 There are three simple requirements for membership: members agree to 1) construct their program around six Core Design Principles, 2) annually share a progress report of their program with the Network, and 3) annually provide some basic evaluation data including numbers and demographics compiled from attendance information you collect at each Café.
-All members are also encouraged to share their café experiences with other cafés via submitting a Cool Café summary, emailing resources you have created to firstname.lastname@example.org, and by participating in such things as webinars, Network photo-contests, and the TSCN Member’s Forum.
+All members are also encouraged to share their café experiences with other cafés via submitting a Cool Café summary, emailing resources you have created to firstname.lastname@example.org, and by participating in such things as webinars and Network photo-contests.
 This is a community in which we support each other’s efforts.

 Members can also gain and share best practices via our blog, our annual in-person Members’ Workshop, and our regular teleconferences and webinars.